QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

 The Parene people are an ethnic group descended from the Rovi people.
-They had started as groups of naval explorers sent out in many waves, but after enough of them found their way to the same island, they settled the village of [[Parena]], located in what is now [[Khotka]], [[Grenneria]], an island previously uninhabited.
+They had started as groups of naval explorers sent out in many waves, but after enough of them found their way to the same island, they settled the village of [Parena](Parena), located in what is now [Khotka](Khotka), [Grenneria](../../Map/Grenneria/Grenneria), an island previously uninhabited.
 They speak Parovi, a dialect of Rovi that developed naturally after their separation from the Rovi people.

 ### Taren people